 Vocally dominant Asian songbird ‘could change sound of Britain’s dawn chorus’

-“Its loud and frequent song could significantly alter the soundscape of Britain’s dawn chorus,” the researchers say.
+Invasive bird’s loud and frequent song ‘could significantly alter the soundscape of Britain,’ researchers say

 A yellow and red songbird native to the Himalayas could colonise parts of Britain and change the sound of the country’s dawn chorus, a new study has found.

-A popular caged bird, it has spread to different parts of the world, including Europe, after being released or escaping captivity and then populating their new habitats, according to the study published on Monday in IBIS, the international journal of avian science.
+A popular caged bird, it has spread to different parts of the world, including Europe, after being released or escaping captivity and then populating in new habitats, according to the study published on Monday in Ibis, the international journal of avian science.

-The Red-billed leiothrix , which has a rich song, was not previously considered at risk of taking hold in Britain, but recent sightings, including a cluster in southern England, suggest the birds may already be setting up home and breeding here.

-The main cluster has been recorded around the Wiltshire-Somerset border, with 10 sightings between February 2019 and May 2021 over a 22 mile-span area.
-There have also been other sightings in south Wales, Merseyside and Kent.

 Register for free to continue reading